 Staff circulated a referral memo on January 29, 2020 and again on February 5, 2020 with the updated Geologic Hazard and Constraint mapping to solicit feedback from interested parties regarding the draft Geology Element changes.
 The referral memo was also posted on the Geology Element update webpage.
 Most responses received had 'no conflicts,' and all referral comments with suggested changes and those with no recommendations are in Appendix B of this staff report.
-The comments received will be considered for changes in implementing the policies of the Geology Element under Land Use code provisions and/or development review processes.
+Minor revisions have been made to reflect substantive feedback that led to a change in the proposed "Definitions," "Policies," or the "Geologic Hazard and Constraints - Guidelines Table and Map" sections.
+Additional comments received that are not incorporated into this latest round of revisions will be considered for changes in implementing the policies of the Geology Element under Land Use code provisions and/or development review processes.